triciaq/construction_management/README.md

 ## 📈 Results
-By using this dashboard, a one can:
+By using this dashboard, one can:
 - Improve **on-time delivery rates**
 - Reduce **budget overruns**
 - Gain **project-level profitability insights**